jandelgado/jled/README.md

 #### User provided brightness function

 It is also possible to provide a user defined brightness evaluator.
-The class must be derived from the `BrightnessEvaluator` class and implement two methods:
+The class must be derived from the `jled::BrightnessEvaluator` class and implement two methods:

 * `uint8_t Èval(uint32_t t)` - the brightness evaluation function that calculates